-The School recognises that children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and may be more prone to child-on-child group isolation or bullying (including prejudice-based bullying) than other children.
+The School recognises that children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and may be more prone to child on child group isolation or bullying (including prejudice-based bullying) than other children.
 The School will consider extra pastoral support for those children and their peers.
 The School also recognises that certain children may face additional barriers to reporting an incident of abuse because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.

-The School takes the following steps to minimise the risk of child on child abuse through a comprehensive teaching programme on PSHEE, British Values and our own Guiding Principles to instil an attitude to empathy and tolerance amongst all pupils.
+The School takes the following steps to minimise the risk of child on child abuse through our Mission, Values, other pastoral activities and PSHE, encouraging empathy and tolerance amongst all pupils.

-Where an issue of pupil behaviour or bullying gives 'reasonable cause to suspect that a child is suffering, or is likely to suffer, harm', staff should follow the procedures below rather than the School's Behaviour policy [which includes Counter-Bullying]:
+Where an issue of pupil behaviour or bullying gives 'reasonable cause to suspect that a child is suffering, or is likely to suffer, harm', staff follow the procedures below rather than the School's Behaviour policy [which includes Counter-Bullying]: